The sidewalk problem–who pays and how does it get enforced?–is yet to be resolved.

 This is all behind-the-scenes talk— there’s no firm proposal or timeline.
 Davis references the 2010 Pedestrian Safety Plan as a worthwhile first target.
 “When we figure out what we want to do with sidewalks, we want to look at those main arterials first and then the back streets after that.”

 Residents can raise sidewalk issues at their neighborhood association meetings and contact council members about them.
-They can also attend the meetings of the Pedestrian Safety Board, first Mondays of the month at 4:30 p.m. in the Public Safety Building at Walnut and Spruce streets.
+They can also attend the meetings of the Pedestrian Safety Board, second Mondays of the month at 4:30 p.m. in the Public Safety Building at Walnut and Spruce streets.

 written and photographed by Pam Kasey